papinet/papiNet-API/3.0.0/paper-board-pulp-warehouse-logistics.md

 #### Interaction 10 of Scenario B

-In step 10 of scenario B the _logistic supplier_ updates the loading of the delivery instruction and put the delivery note towards the _supplier_ correcting loading, replacing package no. 3 (which has previously been reported as "NotReceived") with package no. 10.
+In step 10 of scenario B the _logistics supplier_ updates the loading of the delivery instruction and put the delivery note towards the _supplier_ correcting loading, replacing package no. 3 (which has previously been reported as "NotReceived") with package no. 10.

 ```text
 curl -X 'POST' \